cortoproject/corto/README.md

 cd MyFirstApp
 cortex run
 ```
+Your program should print `Hello Cortex!`.
 If you look at the generated sources, you'll see a file called `src/MyFirstApp.c`.
 It looks like this:
 ```c
 #include "cortex.h"